2008 World Series: Ratings

 In both Nielsen ratings and total viewership, the 2008 edition of the Fall Classic set record lows for a televised World Series.
 2008 bears the distinction of being the first World Series to draw an average rating lower than 10.0, with its 8.4 rating falling below the 10.1 record set two years earlier.
 The 6.1 rating of Game 3 also set a record, since surpassed, for the lowest rated individual game.

-The low numbers were partially attributed to factors beyond MLB's control, including the length of the series and the market size of the participating teams.
+The low numbers were partially attributed to factors beyond MLB's control, including the length of the series and the market size of one of the participating teams.
 Game 3 was delayed for over 90 minutes due to weather and, consequently, ended at 1:47 AM EST. Game 5 was suspended after 5.5 innings and resumed two days later.
 However, ratings for the conclusion of the game were notably higher than the game's average and drew praise from Bud Selig.

 In subsequent years, as part of a long-term trend of declining World Series ratings, several series surpassed 2008's ratings lows.
 The 2010 World Series also generated an 8.4 rating, and the 2012 World Series set a new record low of 7.6.
 Each World Series from 2018 through 2023 generated a lower rating than 2008, with the 2023 edition currently holding the distinction for having the lowest World Series rating.